 I was assigned, and, became, by virtue of my ability to get closer than any one else, the role of lead reporter for Fox News Radio, the largest radio network in the United States with over 1,000 affiliates and 40 million estimated listeners.
 I arrived March 12, 2011, in Niigata, on the Japan’s west coast, the day after the disaster.
 Two days later, James Reynolds and I drove to Tsuroka.
 The next day we made our way to Ishinomaki.
 My last live report, at 9pm, exactly one week after the tsunami, was bumped to the number two spot when a no-fly zone was declared in Libya.
 I returned to Shanghai the next day.
 Above, the fellow who you hear in one report saying “I just help.”

 Here (bottom right) James and I are pictured after a successful snowball fight outside our hotel as we prepared to leave the Japanese West Coast city of Tsuroka on March 16, 2011.
 There was no Internet and less reliable supplies of electricity, housing and gas three hours East in the disaster area, thus making Tsuoroka the place where Fox wanted me, since getting the deadline was, to them, more important than me even being at the site and viewing the destruction.
 Being so close, and, since James’ necessity was to have pictures, we drove, on the 14th, three hours across northern Honshu island.
 The trip back, in a raging snow storm took twice as long.
 As James drove I filed reports and engaged in “two-ways” — live, unscripted three-to-seven minute conversations with anchors and news hosts at Fox affiliates.
 Each of these conversations, I have been told, nets the network the equivalent of $500 in advertising time and space credits which the affiliate then trades to the network in enhance.
 Over the course of the 10 days I was in Japan I did 50 of these.
 My daily salary was $300.
 In between these freewheeling conversations I wrote and voiced live reports on the hour.
 My reporting was conducted over a smart phone as a tractor-trailer bore down upon our compact.
 James, a UK native used to driving on the wrong side of the road, but never having driven in snow before, sweated bullets.
-The tractor trailer, impatient with the small two-lane highway and the James’ cautious driving because of blinding snow, tailgated us while flashing his high beams in an attempt to bully us off the road.
-This, and not the over-hyped fear of nonexistent radioactivity, was the most dangerous part of our experience.
+The tractor trailer, impatient with the small two-lane highway and James’ cautious driving because of blinding snow, tailgated us while flashing his high beams in an attempt to bully us off the road.
+This, and not the over-hyped fear of nonexistent radioactivity, was the most dangerous part of our trip.

 At the Niigata airport officials Japanese officials tried to maintain order while scared Chinese eager to get out contrasted that appearance of calm with chaos.
 Chinese migrant workers filled out paperwork to ensure they would not lose their visa right to return to their jobs in Japan when the crisis was over. (top right) Some Chinese, born to parents who were themselves illegally in Japan, had never seen China.
 Empty shelves in a Japanese supermarket.